getify/monio/MONADS.md

 **Note:** Most monad implementations would not expose `Just` and `Nothing` as separate monad kinds, but rather only as part of `Maybe`. **Monio** choose to present them separately as well as combined in `Maybe`, for convenience of illustration purposes.

 The way the selection between `Maybe:Just` (aka `Just`) and `Maybe:Nothing` (aka `Nothing`) occurs might be a little confusing at first.
-You might expect the decision itself to built into the unit constructor `Maybe(..)`.
+You might expect the decision itself to be built into the unit constructor `Maybe(..)`.
 In fact, most popular monad tutorials/blog posts out there in the wild do just that, because it makes the illustration of `Maybe` much more convenient and satisfying.

 That's not proper monad'ing, though. **Monio** does the more appropriate thing and externalizes the decision away from the `Maybe(..)` / `Maybe.of(..)` constructor, into a separate helper called `Maybe.from(..)`. `Maybe.from(null)` will result in a `Maybe:Nothing{}` instance, and `Maybe.from(42)` will result in a `Maybe:Just{42}` instance.